 Industry members should beware of the effects of deductibles on their payments.
 When an insurance company is making progress payments for work, they often subtract the deductible from that payment, which leaves the owner to fund the remainder.
 Without protection, these funds may be tough to obtain.

 Upgrades and change orders are a huge point of contention too, when dealing with insurance.
 It’s common for an owner to request alterations or upgrades during any project, but when insurance is involved, such changes might not be covered.
 When an owner does not have the help of insurance to cover these amounts, payments could become less of a sure-thing.
 This is all the more reason to keep your lien rights intact.

 In the wake of a natural disaster, getting life back to normal is usually priority number one.
-However, in the race back to normalcy, it is imperative that proper procedures are followed to maximize protection during the rebuild.
+However, in the race back to normalcy during disaster recovery, it is imperative that construction companies follow procedures to maximize protection during the rebuild.
 Property owners, contractors, subs, and suppliers should all be sure to protect themselves while recovering from natural disasters.
 However, a “me against the world” outlook can also be harmful.
 Your best bet is to balance vigilance with cooperation.
 Hopefully the tips and resources in the post make that a little easier.